Spantree/grails-geronimo/README.md

 * `geronimo-deployer` : Options are `gsh` to use GShell for deployment or `native-nix` to use deployer.sh for deployment.
 * `geronimo-version` : Currently, this is not meant to be modified by the end user.
 This simply states the highest version of Geronimo that is supported by the Grails Geronimo Grails Plugin.

 These options may also be specified via commandline.
-For example, `grails -Dno-geronimo-deploy-cars deployWar` will deploy a skinny war without deploying grails-core and plugin dependencies.
+For example, `grails -Dno-geronimo-deploy-common-resource-packages deployWar` will deploy a skinny war without deploying grails-core and plugin dependencies.

 #### ivyToMavenArtifactMap